hpatel-git/myRetailStore/README.md

 * myRetail API will not return partial response means if any one of the servers from Product Detail or Price Details are down , then Product retrieval API will fail.
 * Product Detail Server is down and only Price Details Service is up and running then , Price Update API will result into success
+* While updating price , there is no check for Product in Thirdparty server.
+Assuming that using event based architecture , consistency of distrubuted data has been handled.

+APIs are tested using folloing:
+* **15117729** - Available in Thirdparty server and Pricing server
+* 16483589 - Not available in Thirdparty product server and available in pricing server
+* **16696652** - Available in Thirdparty server and Pricing server
+* 16752456 - Not available in Thirdparty product server and available in pricing server
+* 15643793 - Not available in Thirdparty product server and available in pricing server

 **Available APIs** <br>
 * Get Product Details <br>
 **Path :** store-api/v1/products/<PRODUCT_ID> <br>